GitHub Integration

 - Modified toolkit files are parsed and updated in the database

-- Invalid files are skipped with warnings in logs
+- Invalid files are tracked with error details in the toolkit record

 Troubleshooting